 In the case of India, they did include their projected future growth including different new electricity projects.
 In short these have been included as a matter of science and accounting in their national projections.

 In terms of the Reef any and all ideas are deeply welcomed.

-Simon Crerar is founding editor of BuzzFeed Australia and is based in Sydney.
+Simon Crerar is editor-in-chief of BuzzFeed Australia and is based in Sydney.

 Contact Simon Crerar at firstname.lastname@example.org.